Black Mafia Family: Operation Motor City Mafia

 Lincoln Navigator stretch limo owned by BMF used to transport money and cocaine.

 Hidden compartments inside the Lincoln limousine used to transport cocaine and money.

 Police investigation into the Black Mafia began sometime in the early 1990s, before the organization operated by Demetrius and Terry Flenory was named or reached peak distribution.
 The lead-up to the October 2005 indictments began with a series of large drug seizures and subsequent informant testimonies from BMF members.
 On October 28, 2003, a two-year Organized Crime Drug Enforcement Task Force investigation began, coordinated by the DEA's Special Operations Division and codenamed "Operation Motor City Mafia".

 On April 11, 2004, BMF courier and high-level distributor Jabari Hayes was pulled over in Phelps County, Missouri along I-44 driving a 40-foot motor home, supposedly for swerving over the fog line.
 Two suitcases containing approximately 95 kilograms of cocaine and 572 grams of marijuana were found in the back of the Range Rover after a K-9 unit alerted to drugs in the vehicle.

 In mid-September 2004, a wiretap on Rafael "Smurf" Allison, a low-level crack dealer in Atlanta, led an HIDTA task force to Decarlo Hoskins, a mid-level dealer.
 Hoskins informed them that he had grown up with two brothers, Omari McCree and Jeffrey Leahr, who were BMF members and able to supply multi-kilogram quantities of cocaine regularly.
-Wiretaps revealed that Omari McCree was a high-level distributor for the Flenory organization and was favored by Demetrius.
+Wiretaps revealed that Omari Lateef McCree, aka O Dogg, was a high-level distributor for the Flenory organization and was favored by Demetrius.